 I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenant on September 4, 2012 and the effective date of the notice is amended to September 14, 2012, pursuant to Section 53 of the Act.
+The notice is deemed to have been received by the tenant on September 5, 2014 (personally handed to tenant) and again on September 8, 2014 (posted to rental unit door) and the effective date of the notice is amended to September 15, 2014, pursuant to Section 53 of the Act.
 I accept the evidence before me that the tenant failed to pay the rent owed in full within the 5 days granted under Section 46(4) of the Act.